Why AI Agencies Are Leaving GoHighLevel in 2026 (And Where They're Going)

 This is the root cause behind every other reason on this list.
 GoHighLevel was conceived, designed, and optimized for marketing agencies that serve local businesses.
 Every product decision flows from that core identity.

-The templates are for marketing agencies — lead gen funnels for dentists, review campaigns for restaurants, appointment booking for salons.
-The automation triggers are optimized for marketing workflows — form submissions, ad conversions, appointment bookings.
+The templates are for marketing agencies, lead gen funnels for dentists, review campaigns for restaurants, appointment booking for salons.
+The automation triggers are optimized for marketing workflows, form submissions, ad conversions, appointment bookings.
 The CRM structure assumes you are managing client sub-accounts, not tracking your own sales pipeline.
-The onboarding guides walk you through setting up funnels and SMS campaigns, not LinkedIn outreach and AI service proposals.

 None of this is a criticism.
 GoHighLevel made the correct strategic decision to focus on its core audience and serve them exceptionally well.
-The problem is not that GHL is bad — it is that AI agencies adopted it because it was the loudest recommendation in every agency community, not because it was the best fit for their specific workflow.
+The issue is simply fit: many AI agencies adopted GHL because it was the loudest recommendation in every agency community, not because it was the best match for their specific workflow, LinkedIn-first prospecting, custom AI delivery, and lean operations.

 Reason 6: The Third-Party Tool Tax